canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

 name "``test-vm``".

 It will probably take a few minutes to fetch the Bionic image (depending on your internet speed).
-Once it has successfully set up the VM, you will see a message like this in your terminal:
+Once Multipass has successfully set up the VM, you will see a message like this in your terminal:

 .. code-block:: text

-   Waiting for initialization to complete |
    Launched: test-vm

 We can now enter our new VM with this command: